analogue-stick/badge-2024-documentation/docs/tildagon-apps/reference/sasppu.md

 #### Tilemap

 The tilemap is a 32x32 character array which dictates what tiles are used in a background and where.
-When drawing a backgound, SASPPU will first read the tilemap, and then use the pointers there to read the actual background pixel data.
+When drawing a background, SASPPU will first read the tilemap, and then use the pointers there to read the actual background pixel data.

 Each tile map entry is 16 bits, and is laid out as follows: